pacorta/pacerunner2.0/README.md

-PaceRunner Progress
+PaceRunner Progress 🏃

 7/12/24

-	•	The app can now detect the device’s current location and speed (in m/s).
+	•	📍 The app can now detect the device's current location and speed (in m/s).

 7/13/24

-	•	The app detects the device’s current location, but accuracy needs improvement (still buggy).
+	•	📱 The app detects the device's current location, but accuracy needs improvement (still buggy).
+	•	Speed detection improvements:
 		•	Detects speed in m/s, but I need to convert this to mph.
 		•	Successfully runs on an iPhone.
-	•	Note for new devices: Go to Settings > Security & Privacy > General Tab, click “iproxy was blocked,” then click Open Anyway to allow iproxy to run.
+	•	💡 Note for new devices: Go to Settings > Security & Privacy > General Tab, click "iproxy was blocked," then click Open Anyway to allow iproxy to run.
-	•	Adds polyline points to mark the route taken during the session.
+	•	🗺️ Adds polyline points to mark the route taken during the session.

 7/18/24